MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-links-joins.md

 ### Salesperson/Purchaser Table

 The Salesperson/Purchaser table contains a list of salespersons.
 Each salesperson is identified by a unique code.
-The following is a simplified version of the Salesperson/Purchaser table for illustration purposes.
+The following is a simplified version of the Salesperson/Purchaser table for demonstration purposes.

 |Code|Name|
 |----------|----------|